-2 Chronicles 14:1-16:13
+2 Chronicles 14–16:13

-1 So Abijah slept with his fathers, and they buried him in the city of David: and Asa his son reigned in his stead.
-In his days the land was quiet ten years.
-2 And Asa did that which was good and right in the eyes of the LORD his God: 3 for he took away the altars of the strange gods, and the high places, and brake down the images, and cut down the groves: 4 and commanded Judah to seek the LORD God of their fathers, and to do the law and the commandment.
-5 Also he took away out of all the cities of Judah the high places and the images: and the kingdom was quiet before him.
-6 And he built fenced cities in Judah: for the land had rest, and he had no war in those years; because the LORD had given him rest.
-7 Therefore he said unto Judah, Let us build these cities, and make about them walls, and towers, gates, and bars, while the land is yet before us; because we have sought the LORD our God, we have sought him, and he hath given us rest on every side.
+1 Abijah slept with his fathers, and they buried him in the city of David.
+And Asa his son reigned in his place.
+In his days the land had rest for ten years.
+2 And Asa did what was good and right in the eyes of the LORD his God.
+3 He took away the foreign altars and the high places and broke down the pillars and cut down the Asherim 4 and commanded Judah to seek the LORD, the God of their fathers, and to keep the law and the commandment.
+5 He also took out of all the cities of Judah the high places and the incense altars.
+And the kingdom had rest under him.
+6 He built fortified cities in Judah, for the land had rest.
+He had no war in those years, for the LORD gave him peace.
+7 And he said to Judah, “Let us build these cities and surround them with walls and towers, gates and bars.
+The land is still ours, because we have sought the LORD our God.
+We have sought him, and he has given us peace on every side.”
 So they built and prospered.
-8 And Asa had an army of men that bare targets and spears, out of Judah three hundred thousand; and out of Benjamin, that bare shields and drew bows, two hundred and fourscore thousand: all these were mighty men of valour.
+8 And Asa had an army of 300,000 from Judah, armed with large shields and spears, and 280,000 men from Benjamin that carried shields and drew bows.
+All these were mighty men of valor.

-9 And there came out against them Zerah the Ethiopian with an host of a thousand thousand, and three hundred chariots; and came unto Mareshah.
-10 Then Asa went out against him, and they set the battle in array in the valley of Zephathah at Mareshah.
-11 And Asa cried unto the LORD his God, and said, LORD, it is nothing with thee to help, whether with many, or with them that have no power: help us, O LORD our God; for we rest on thee, and in thy name we go against this multitude.
-O LORD, thou art our God; let not man prevail against thee.
-12 So the LORD smote the Ethiopians before Asa, and before Judah; and the Ethiopians fled.
-13 And Asa and the people that were with him pursued them unto Gerar: and the Ethiopians were overthrown, that they could not recover themselves; for they were destroyed before the LORD, and before his host; and they carried away very much spoil.
-14 And they smote all the cities round about Gerar; for the fear of the LORD came upon them: and they spoiled all the cities; for there was exceeding much spoil in them.
-15 They smote also the tents of cattle, and carried away sheep and camels in abundance, and returned to Jerusalem.
+9 Zerah the Ethiopian came out against them with an army of a million men and 300 chariots, and came as far as Mareshah.
+10 And Asa went out to meet him, and they drew up their lines of battle in the Valley of Zephathah at Mareshah.
+11 And Asa cried to the LORD his God, “O LORD, there is none like you to help, between the mighty and the weak.
+Help us, O LORD our God, for we rely on you, and in your name we have come against this multitude.
+O LORD, you are our God; let not man prevail against you.”
+12 So the LORD defeated the Ethiopians before Asa and before Judah, and the Ethiopians fled.
+13 Asa and the people who were with him pursued them as far as Gerar, and the Ethiopians fell until none remained alive, for they were broken before the LORD and his army.
+The men of Judah carried away very much spoil.
+14 And they attacked all the cities around Gerar, for the fear of the LORD was upon them.
+They plundered all the cities, for there was much plunder in them.
+15 And they struck down the tents of those who had livestock and carried away sheep in abundance and camels.
+Then they returned to Jerusalem.

-1 And the Spirit of God came upon Azariah the son of Oded: 2 and he went out to meet Asa, and said unto him, Hear ye me, Asa, and all Judah and Benjamin; The LORDis with you, while ye be with him; and if ye seek him, he will be found of you; but if ye forsake him, he will forsake you.
-3 Now for a long season Israel hath been without the true God, and without a teaching priest, and without law.
-4 But when they in their trouble did turn unto the LORD God of Israel, and sought him, he was found of them.
-5 And in those times there was no peace to him that went out, nor to him that came in, but great vexations were upon all the inhabitants of the countries.
-6 And nation was destroyed of nation, and city of city: for God did vex them with all adversity.
-7 Be ye strong therefore, and let not your hands be weak: for your work shall be rewarded.
+1 The Spirit of God came upon Azariah the son of Oded, 2 and he went out to meet Asa and said to him, “Hear me, Asa, and all Judah and Benjamin: The LORD is with you while you are with him.
+If you seek him, he will be found by you, but if you forsake him, he will forsake you.
+3 For a long time Israel was without the true God, and without a teaching priest and without law, 4 but when in their distress they turned to the LORD, the God of Israel, and sought him, he was found by them.
+5 In those times there was no peace to him who went out or to him who came in, for great disturbances afflicted all the inhabitants of the lands.
+6 They were broken in pieces.
+Nation was crushed by nation and city by city, for God troubled them with every sort of distress.
+7 But you, take courage!
+Do not let your hands be weak, for your work shall be rewarded.”

-1 In the six and thirtieth year of the reign of Asa Baasha king of Israel came up against Judah, and built Ramah, to the intent that he might let none go out or come in to Asa king of Judah.
-2 Then Asa brought out silver and gold out of the treasures of the house of the LORD and of the king’s house, and sent to Ben-hadad king of Syria, that dwelt at Damascus, saying, 3 There is a league between me and thee, as there was between my father and thy father: behold, I have sent thee silver and gold; go, break thy league with Baasha king of Israel, that he may depart from me.
-4 And Ben-hadad hearkened unto king Asa, and sent the captains of his armies against the cities of Israel; and they smote Ijon, and Dan, and Abel-maim, and all the store cities of Naphtali.
-5 And it came to pass, when Baasha heard it, that he left off building of Ramah, and let his work cease.
-6 Then Asa the king took all Judah; and they carried away the stones of Ramah, and the timber thereof, wherewith Baasha was building; and he built therewith Geba and Mizpah.
+1 In the thirty-sixth year of the reign of Asa, Baasha king of Israel went up against Judah and built Ramah, that he might permit no one to go out or come in to Asa king of Judah.
+2 Then Asa took silver and gold from the treasures of the house of the LORD and the king’s house and sent them to Ben-hadad king of Syria, who lived in Damascus, saying, 3 “There is a covenant between me and you, as there was between my father and your father.
+Behold, I am sending to you silver and gold.
+Go, break your covenant with Baasha king of Israel, that he may withdraw from me.”
+4 And Ben-hadad listened to King Asa and sent the commanders of his armies against the cities of Israel, and they conquered Ijon, Dan, Abel-maim, and all the store cities of Naphtali.
+5 And when Baasha heard of it, he stopped building Ramah and let his work cease.
+6 Then King Asa took all Judah, and they carried away the stones of Ramah and its timber, with which Baasha had been building, and with them he built Geba and Mizpah.

-7 And at that time Hanani the seer came to Asa king of Judah, and said unto him, Because thou hast relied on the king of Syria, and not relied on the LORD thy God, therefore is the host of the king of Syria escaped out of thine hand.
-8 Were not the Ethiopians and the Lubims a huge host, with very many chariots and horsemen? yet, because thou didst rely on the LORD, he delivered them into thine hand.
-9 For the eyes of the LORD run to and fro throughout the whole earth, to shew himself strong in the behalf of them whose heart is perfect toward him.
-Herein thou hast done foolishly: therefore from henceforth thou shalt have wars.
-10 Then Asa was wroth with the seer, and put him in a prison house; for he was in a rage with him because of this thing.
-And Asa oppressed some of the people the same time.
+7 At that time Hanani the seer came to Asa king of Judah and said to him, “Because you relied on the king of Syria, and did not rely on the LORD your God, the army of the king of Syria has escaped you.
+8 Were not the Ethiopians and the Libyans a huge army with very many chariots and horsemen?
+Yet because you relied on the LORD, he gave them into your hand.
+9 For the eyes of the LORD run to and fro throughout the whole earth, to give strong support to those whose heart is blameless toward him.
+You have done foolishly in this, for from now on you will have wars.”
+10 Then Asa was angry with the seer and put him in the stocks in prison, for he was in a rage with him because of this.
+And Asa inflicted cruelties upon some of the people at the same time.